-The Airport Authority is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated San Diego County Investment Pool (SDCIP) that is by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
+The Airport Authority is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
 The Airport Authority's investments in this pool are reported in the accompanying financial statements at fair value based upon the Airport Authority's pro rata share of the amortized cost basis provided by LAIF for the entire LAIF portfolio (in relation to the amortized cost of each portfolio).
 The balance available for withdrawal is based on the accounting records maintained by LAIF.